 Follow the steps provided for your SSO provider

-Once you’ve completed the steps for your SSO provider, navigate back to claude.ai/settings/identity, where you should now see the option to enforce SSO for our console and claude.ai product surfaces.
+Once you’ve completed the steps for your SSO provider, navigate back to claude.ai/settings/identity, where you should now see the option to enforce SSO for our Console and claude.ai product surfaces.

-Please note: SSO enforcement might result in users being unable to log in if they are not correctly assigned to the Anthropic app in the IdP.
+Important: SSO enforcement might result in users being unable to log in if they are not correctly assigned to the Anthropic app in the IdP.
 We recommend testing that SSO login works correctly prior to enabling SSO enforcement.

-User provisioning & management
+User provisioning and management

 Once you have SSO and optionally SCIM configured, you will be able to configure the provisioning behavior in your organization.
 You will see the following options: